ClydeDz/simple-chrome-extension-template/README.md

 # Simple Chrome Extension Template
 A simple Chrome Extension created using a template.
 This extension override's Chrome's new tab with a simple HTML page.
 This HTML page references a JS and CSS file.
-No node_modules, no dependencies, no complexity.
+No node_modules, no dependencies, no automated CI/CD, no complexity.
 Everything is kept super basic.

 ## What does this include?
 ### Override Chrome's new tab